What is a workaround?

 Nurses are often faced with the challenge of finding quick fixes for keeping lines off the floor.
 However, what may seem like a convenient solution—using tape to secure objects such as tongue depressors and medicine cups—can actually pose serious risks to both patients and healthcare providers.

-Recognizing the inherent risks of using tape on hospital bedrails, nurses and healthcare facilities are turning to safer alternatives like The Beata Clasp Medical Line Organizer.
-Unlike tape, which leaves behind sticky residue and promotes line entanglement, The Beata Clasp provides a secure and hygienic solution for organizing medical lines.
-Its innovative design ensures that medical lines remain neatly organized and easily accessible, without compromising patient safety or regulatory compliance.
+Recognizing the dangers of tape on hospital bedrails, many nurses and healthcare facilities are turning to The Beata Clasp Medical Line Organizer.
+Unlike tape, which leaves sticky residue and promotes line entanglement, The Beata Clasp provides a secure, hygienic way to organize medical lines.
+Its innovative design keeps lines neatly arranged and accessible without compromising patient safety or regulatory compliance.

-Regulatory bodies such as the Joint Commission have taken a firm stance against the use of tape on hospital bedrails due to infection control concerns and the risk of line entanglement.
-Hospitals found to be non-compliant with these standards may face penalties and jeopardize their accreditation status.
-By implementing safer solutions like The Beata Clasp, hospitals can demonstrate their commitment to patient safety and regulatory compliance.
+Regulatory bodies such as The Joint Commission strongly discourage the use of tape on bedrails due to infection control concerns and the risk of line entanglement.
+Hospitals that fail to comply may face penalties or risk their accreditation.
+By adopting safer solutions like The Beata Clasp, facilities can maintain compliance, protect patients, and demonstrate their commitment to best practices in patient safety.